-As an IT professional, you’re probably accustomed to user complaints about the speed and stability of their VPN connections.
+As an security professional, you’re likely accustomed to user complaints about the speed and stability of their VPNconnections.
 Employees need to quickly access systems and stream video calls but are constantly getting disconnected or experiencing disruptions of service due to poor VPN performance.
 Have you ever stopped to think about why this is?
-This blog post will explain how VPNs work, why they gobble up bandwidth, and what you can do about it.

 VPNs typically work by “stacking” network protocols one on top of another in order to transport payloads between private networks over the public internet.
 Three of the most common VPN protocols today are IPSec, PPTP and L2TP.